sinclairzx81/typescript-bundle/readme.md

 omitted, the bundled module is contained within a function closure.
 * only the input.ts exports are publically accessable to the html script.
 All other modules are private and inaccesable to the page.
-* the output.ts file supplied at the command line is internally rewritten to be the ```--outFile``` for the typescript compiler.
+* the output.js file supplied at the command line is internally rewritten to be the ```--outFile``` for the typescript compiler.
 Passing ```--outFile``` has no effect.
 * the ```--module``` option is ignored. typescript-bundle internally defaults to AMD.